- B.C. Home

 Technology and Innovation

-The Ministry of Technology, Innovation and Citizens' Services has provincial responsibility for research and innovation.
+The Ministry of Technology, Innovation and Citizens' Services has provincial responsibility for research, innovation and technology.
 Research and innovation help build a strong provincial economy and support job creation, while providing a long-term foundation for a sustainable environment, healthy communities and a strong social fabric.

 The Ministry invests in innovation to fuel the continued growth and diversification of our economy and to advance technology commercialization.
 B.C. is a global technology leader, with strong industry clusters that include clean technology; information and communication technologies; wireless, digital and screen-based media; and health and life sciences.